Entangled simultaneity versus classical interactivity in communication complexity

 \subsection{Proof outline}

-In Step 1 we say that if a short protocol were solving \Sh, then there would exist a large input rectangle $A\times B$, strongly biased towards ``$\Sh(x_1,x_2,y_1,y_2)=0$'' under $\mu$.
-In Step 2 we say that if the above were true, then either $A$ or $B$ would ``tell something'' about each possible ``noisy shifted convolution'' of its elements (i.e., \asOm1\ bits would be known about every $\sigma_i(x_1)\xor T_{\dr14}(x_2)$, $0\le i\le n-1$, when $(x_1,x_2)$ is a uniformly-random element of the set).
-In Step 3 we say that if the above were true, then \asOm{\sq n} bits would be known about a uniformly-random element of either $A$ or $B$.
-In Step 4 we conclude that \theoref{t_low} holds.
+Lower-bounding the \R-complexity of a communication problem is often based on showing that it admits no large nearly-monochromatic rectangles with respect to certain input distribution:\ here a (combinatorial) rectangle is a subset of input pairs of the product form $A\times B$, where $A$ and $B$ are, respectively, subsets of Alice's and Bob's inputs.
+We use this approach in the analysis of \Sh. \itstart \item In Step 1 we show that if a short protocol were solving \Sh, then there would exist a large input rectangle $A\times B$, strongly biased towards ``$\Sh(x_1,x_2,y_1,y_2)=0$'' under $\mu$. \item In Step 2 we say that if the above were true, then either $A$ or $B$ would ``tell something'' about each possible ``noisy shifted convolution'' of its elements (i.e., \asOm1\ bits would be known about every $\sigma_i(x_1)\xor T_{\dr14}(x_2)$, $0\le i\le n-1$ when $(x_1,x_2)$ is a uniformly-random element of the set). \item In Step 3 we say that if the above were true, then \asOm{\sq n} bits would be known about a uniformly-random element of either $A$ or $B$. \item In Step 4 we conclude that \theoref{t_low} holds. \itend